ptdecker/wumpus-proc/README.md

 ## Installing

-No build system (make, ant, maven, gradle, etc.) has been utilized yet.
-I am still working out the rust in my old skills and have not yet taken this on.

-For now, to install and get it running you should be able to:
+To download the source, build, and get it running you should be able to:

     $ mkdir -p ~/code/wumpus
     $ cd ~/code/wumpus